 Talk to Family Beforehand

-It’s likely you’ll be traveling back home for at least some of the break.
+It’s likely you’ll travel home for at least some of the break.
 Ask your family about their winter break plans and when they want you home.
 You still can organize brief trips and get-togethers with your friends, but your family will want to catch up with you.

 You’ll also want to reach out early to discuss travel plans and when to both leave campus and return before classes start.
-Check your college calendar to book a round trip ticket early if you live far away.
+Check your calendar to book a round-trip ticket early if you live far away.

-It’s particularly difficult to focus on studying before winter break, but getting distracted and doing poorly on your finals starts your break on a low note and permanently affects your college transcript.
+It’s particularly difficult to focus on studying before winter break.
+But getting distracted and doing poorly on your finals will start your break on a low note and permanently affects your transcript.
 Concentrate on tackling one final at a time and use winter break as motivation, not a distraction.